GraphView

 • write_label is used to write the label of the node to the formatter (this method is required and must be implemented by the data object)

 • write_description is used to write the description of the node.
-This is an optional method that if implmented is being used to display a tooltip when the user hovers over the node.
+The default implementation writes nothing; if you override it, the text can be shown as a tooltip when the user hovers over the node.

 • prefered_size is used to get the preferred size of the node.
 This method is being used when a graph is provided without an explicit size for a node.